paul-pilipczuk/firemsb/README.md

 ## Contributing

-This project was created by Tu-Nguyen2 and paul-pilipczuk.
-Any questions should be directed to either developer on the project, please do not hesitate to reach out.
+This project was created by paul-pilipczuk and Tu-Nguyen2.